xl00t/THCon21/Modern Webchat.md

 ```

 So the plan is to register as admin by setting admin to `true`, for that we gonna try to just append this at the end of the json data.
-A classic registration look like :
+A classic registration looks like :

 ```json
 {"nickname": "xl00t", "color": "#1337FF"}